aragon/hack/docs/tutorial.md

 Then the client takes care of connecting to Ethereum via Web3, and also handles things like signing transactions, displaying notifications and more to the end-user.

-All of this is achieved by using aragon.js. aragon.js is split in two parts: one for clients and one for apps.
-The client portion of aragon.js reads *requests* from the app over RPC, sandboxes apps and performs Web3 actions, whereas the app portion provides a simple API to communicate with the client (to read state, send transactions and more).
+All of this is achieved by using aragonAPI. aragonAPI is split in two parts: one for clients and one for apps.
+The client portion of aragonAPI reads *requests* from the app over RPC, sandboxes apps and performs Web3 actions, whereas the app portion provides a simple API to communicate with the client (to read state, send transactions and more).

 Because we're building an app, all we need is `@aragon/client` and our template already has that installed.